- Wood, bamboo crafts

-Magemono, a living fusion of the warmth of wood and skilled hands
+a fusion of the warmth of wood and skilled hands

-Since Mage-wappa is made of natural wood, careful handling is required in daily use, but with proper maintenance, each item will last for many years.
-To avoid scratching, Mage-wappa must only be gently washed with lukewarm water; very hot water, cleansers, or scouring brushes will all damage the surface.
-After washing, wipe with a soft and dry cloth straightaway; it is recommended to store in a well-ventilated place out of direct sunlight.
-In addition to lunch boxes, a versatile range of products has been developed including trays and coffee cups.
-Nowadays Mage-wappa are popular across the generations, especially by those people appreciating handmade articles of the highest quality.
+Since Odate bentwood is made of natural wood, careful handling is required in daily use, but with proper maintenance, each item will last for many years.
+To avoid scratching, Odate bentwood must be gently washed with only lukewarm water as cleansers, scouring brushes, or hot water will damage the surface.
+The items must be wiped with a soft and dry cloth right after washing.
+Also it is recommended to store in a well-ventilated place out of direct sunlight.
+In addition to lunch boxes, a versatile range of products has been developed including trays and coffee cups, making them popular for a wide range of ages.

-The origin of Odate bentwood is believed to date all the way back to the Nara period (710-794), when it is thought woodsmen made magemono containers from cedar wood.
-Excavations into Heian period sites have revealed containers likely to be Mage-wappa.
+The origin of Odate bentwood is believed to date all the way back to the Nara period (710-794), when woodsmen made magemono or bentwood containers from cedar wood.
+Excavations into Heian period (794-1185) sites have revealed containers likely to be bentwood.

-In 1600, after their defeat at the Battle of Sekigahara, the family of Satake Yoshinobu, supporters of the Toyotomi clan, were relocated to Akita from Mito by the Tokugawa Shogunate.
-In those days, in the Odate Castle area, the people were extremely poor and barely able to feed themselves, and to help end such poverty, Satake Nishiie, the lord of Odate Castle, thought to make good use of the abundant Akita cedars growing in his domain by encouraging the production of Mage-wappa.
-He ordered the farmers to deliver timber from the mountains to the castle town as an alternative to the usual rice paid as a land tax, and lower-ranking samurai were ordered to produce Mage-wappa as a sideline.
-Finished products were sold and distributed throughout the Kanto, Sakata, and Niigata regions.
+In 1600, after their defeat at the Battle of Sekigahara, the family of Yoshinobu SATAKE, was relocated to Odate Castle in what is today Akita prefecture by the Tokugawa shogunate (feudal military government).
+At the time, people living near the castle were extremely poor and barely able to feed themselves.
+To help end such poverty, the lord thought to make good use of the abundant Akita cedars growing in his domain by encouraging the production of this craft.
+He ordered the farmers to deliver timber from the mountains to the castle town to pay their land tax, instead of paying with rice like always.
+Also lower-ranking samurai were ordered to produce mage-wappa as a sideline.
+Finished products were sold and distributed to some areas of northwestern Japan.

-Akita cedar is peeled into thin strips and softened by steeping in hot water, before bending to shape and stitching with wild cherry bark; the same techniques as first used in the original Mage-wappa production have been passed down through generations of craftsmen.
-In modern times, lunch boxes made of heat-resistant aluminum or steel, or low-priced plastic have appeared on the market, bringing about a reduction of Mage-wappa production.
-However, the anti-bacterial properties of natural Akita cedar have been drawing attention again and because of the present-day awareness of food hygiene and safety, Odate Mage-wappa are increasingly appreciated and loved by people who want authentic traditional articles or in those homes who prefer natural healthy articles for children to use.
+Akita cedar is peeled into thin strips and softened by steeping in hot water, before bending to shape and stitching with wild cherry bark.
+The same techniques have been passed down through generations of craftsmen.
+In modern times, lunch boxes made of heat-resistant aluminum or steel, or low-priced plastic have appeared on the market, leading to a reduction of mage-wappa production.
+However, the anti-bacterial properties of natural Akita cedar has drawn attention because of focus paid to food safety.
+Odate mage-wappa are increasingly appreciated and loved by people who want authentic traditional articles or natural healthy products for children to use.

 General Production Process

-Mage-wappa are made from very old Akita cedar trees specially selected for their quality, and after felling logs are well seasoned for several years.
-Careful selection and planing of each log is important because being made of natural materials, every article is unique and the ability to read each log and planing to size are important skills of the Mage-wappa artisan.
-After a log is quartered, thin planks are cut along the straight grain, and then planed into thinner strips after determining the thickness and length suited for the item, and according to its diameter and the strip thickness, both ends, which will be joined after bending so they must be planed according to the final product's diameter.
+Mage-wappa are made from very old Akita cedar trees specially selected for their quality, and after being cut down, the logs are dried for several years.
+Careful selection and planing of each log is important because being made of natural wood materials, every piece is unique and the wood stands out.
+After a log is quartered, thin planks are cut along the straight grain.
+Then the planks are planed into thinner strips after determining the thickness and length suited for the finished item.
+Both ends of the strips will be joined after bending so they must be planed according to the final product's diameter.

 - 2. Boiling

-The wood is soaked in cold water overnight, followed by about 15 minutes of immersion in boiling water before shaping.
-To make it easier to bend the wood after its several years of drying, temperature control of the water is essential; after a thorough warming and softening the wood is ready for curving.
+The wood is soaked in cold water overnight.
+Then the wood must be immersed in boiling water for fifteen minutes before shaping.
+To make it easier to bend the wood after its several years of drying, watching over the temperature of the boiling water is important.
+Heating up the wood will make it soft and ready for bending.

 - 3. Bending

-The distinctive curves of Mage-wappa are created by rolling the warmed and now-pliable wood around a round hard form.
-Or in another type of bending, the cedar material into a form called a goro, and rolling the form to make the wood rounder before wrapping it around the product mold.
+The distinctive curves of mage-wappa are created by wrapping the warmed and newly-pliable wood around a round hard form.
+A different method is placing the cedar material into a form called a goro, and rolling the form to make the wood rounder before wrapping it around the product mold.

-Once the shape is formed, the strip is held with wooden clamps, and dried for about 2 days and nights before carving the joint ends to shape.
-Glue is applied to the joint ends, which are then clamped for a further 3 hours or so to complete the gluing.
+Once the shape has been formed, the wood is held with wooden clamps, and dried for about two days and nights before carving the joint ends.
+Glue is applied to the joint ends, which are then clamped for a further three hours so that they stick.
 Using tanned wild cherry bark the joint ends are stitched and sanded to give a smooth surface finish.
-The process of stitching with the wild cherry bark is a key point and an opportunity for the maker to display their individuality.
+The process of stitching with wild cherry bark is the point when the artisan can display their talents and individuality.